-Community Engagement Reductions - Approximately 15% (in total) reduction on Holdback Eligible Items and personnel expenses {(\$17,690) in Recurring Operational Costs} - Board Goal 2
+Community Engagement Reductions - 5% on Holdback Eligible Items and Personnel Expenses {(\$17,690) in Recurring Operational Costs} - Board Goal 2

 The 5% operational reductions will eliminate travel support outside of the county, decrease staff support to professional organizations, and staff development.
 The proposal will significantly reduce support to community based initiatives/partnerships with low income neighborhoods.